deco3500-2017/quarterlifecrisis/README.md

 * Conduct user testing of the interactive prototype.

 ##### Sprint 4: Final Design Prototype
-**Goal:** the final design will consist of the final design iteration.
+**Goal:** The final design will consist of the final design iteration.
 New testing session and evaluation will be conducted for the prototype on sprint 3.
 The results will be used to correct any oversights on the design journey and be used to add any bells and whistles onto the final prototype.

 * Collate and analyse prototype user testing results.
 * Idea and design refinement from stand-up feedback and analysed user testing results